grommett/blog/clean-promise-chains.md

 > A Promise is a proxy for a value not necessarily known when the promise is created.

 I know that now nowadays `await` is used more frequently, but remember behind every `await` is a Promise. `await` is just nice abstraction over a Promise that fits our mental model better.
-There is still a really strong case for Promises, especially if you need multiple asyncronous operations executing in parallel.
+There is still a really strong case for Promises, especially if you need multiple asynchronous operations executing in parallel.

 ## Promises in the Wild